ESSnuSB/EsbRoot/README.md

 # EsbRoot
-Software for physics simulation of ESSnuSB project
+Software for physics simulation of ESSnuSB project.
+Test.

 # How to install
 This guide is heavily based on this talk: \